damonallison/notes/writing/blog/posts/2019-04-09-Make-work-meaningful-less-stressful-and-more-rewarding.md

 work schedules and demanding environments.
 996 is unhealthy and insane - working 9AM to 9PM 6 days a week.
 China is also extremely ambitious.
 Their public goal is to dominate technology and AI in the coming decade, making China the world leader in advanced technology.
-Given their ambition, track record, size, and resources, they will definitely be a leader.
+Given their ambition, track record, size,and resources, they will definitely be a leader.

 We have an increasingly "always on" expectation.
 Work for many doesn't stop when